SansGuidon/bookmarks/README.md

 * [Per-Gustaf Stenberg](http://lup.lub.lu.se/luur/download?func=downloadFile&recordOId=8778168&fileOId=8778169) [PDF] Master's thesis: Container-based Continuous Delivery for Clusters, interesting for some parts
 * [Faheetah](https://gist.github.com/Faheetah/a2a401a01d2d56fa7d1a9d7ab0d2831b) - Docker patterns/anti-patterns : Generic Dockerfile demonstrating good practices
 * [Scott Coulton](https://speakerdeck.com/scottyc/if-its-in-a-container-its-secure-right-1) - If it’s in a container it’s secure right ?
-* [Viktor Farcic](https://github.com/vfarcic/ms-lifecycle) - ms-lifecycle is an interesting project used for demonstration in book The DevOps 2.0 Toolkit, where you can learn how to use Docker, Ansible & Vagrant to create a complete infrastructure
+* [vfarcic/ms-lifecycle](https://github.com/vfarcic/ms-lifecycle) - an interesting project of Viktor Farcic used for demonstration in book The DevOps 2.0 Toolkit, where you can learn how to use Docker, Ansible & Vagrant to create a complete infrastructure
 * [Justyna Ilczuk](http://tinystruggles.com/2015/05/30/debugging-adventure-docker0.html) - Debugging - into rabbit hole with docker containers
 * [Sreenivas Makam](https://www.slideshare.net/SreenivasMakam/docker-networking-common-issues-and-troubleshooting-techniques) - Docker Networking - Common Issues and Troubleshooting Techniques
 * [Nathan Leclaire](https://nathanleclaire.com/blog/2015/11/10/using-ansible-with-docker-machine-to-bootstrap-host-nodes/) - Using Ansible with Docker Machine to Bootstrap Host Nodes